T

 Insider tips

-• Consider purchasing a Salzburg Card for free entry to many attractions and public transport.
+• Consider purchasing a Salzburg Card for free public transport and entry to many attractions if you plan to visit many paid sites.

-• Book popular attractions and evening concerts in advance, particularly during festival seasons.
+• Book popular attractions and restaurants, especially dinner, in advance.

 Packing highlights